Access to information

 • $150 per hour after the first hour in respect of processing by legal officers.

-4. Timeframes and Return Dates
+4. Timeframes and return dates

-It is imperative that the subpoena allows adequate time for Sydney Water to identify, retrieve, and assess the requested documents.
-The minimum recommended notice period is ten or more clear working days.
+It's imperative that the subpoena allows adequate time for us to identify, retrieve and assess the requested documents.
+The minimum recommended notice period is 10 or more clear working days.
+If this isn't enough time, or depending on the scope and volume of the information required, we may seek an extension.

 Contact us